Code-Institute-Submissions/Touchdown/testing.md

     Fixed difficulty selection bug and added a modal to the menu options

+## **Future Issues to be fixed**
+Following testing there are two issues that still could be improved:
+* **Validation of email address input in the "Contact Us" modal**: Although the user is reminded to include a valid email address (via a hover message), they are not currently prevented from submitting an invalid address.
+This can be improved.
+* **Responsive design bug with menu toggle function**: The nav menu can potentially disappear when moving between landscape and portrait on a mobile device depending on the previous toggle selection.
+The menu can be recovered by tapping the game title but this can be improved.

 ## **Development Tools Testing**

 From using the technologies of Wave and Lighthouse i was able to check the performance and accessiblity of the website.
 By utilizing this in DevTools i was able to generate reports for both desktop and mobile.